alberto-mco/godot_sliding_puzzle_game/README.md

 The aim of the game is to put in order all the numbers in the grid.
 The correct number order is from left to right and from top to bottom

-In the settings screen, you can changes the initial shuffle moves, and the grid size.
+In the settings screen, you can change the initial shuffle moves, and the grid size.
 The grid size can be:
 - 3x3
 - 4x4